Self-awareness: Adolescence

 One becomes conscious of one's emotions during adolescence.
-Most children are aware of emotions such as shame, guilt, pride, and embarrassment by the age of two, but do not fully understand how those emotions affect their life.
+Most children are aware of emotions such as shame, guilt, pride, and embarrassment by the age of two, but do not fully understand how those emotions affect their lives.
 By age 13, children become more in touch with these emotions and begin to apply them to their lives.
 Many adolescents display happiness and self-confidence around friends, but hopelessness and anger around parents due to the fear of being a disappointment.
 Teenagers may feel intelligent and creative around teachers, while they may feel shy, uncomfortable, and nervous around people they are not familiar with.

 As children reach adolescence, their acute sense of emotion has widened into a meta-cognitive state in which mental health issues can become more prevalent due to heightened emotional and social development.
 Self-awareness training may reduce anger management issues and reduce aggressive tendencies in adolescents.

 In adolescent development, self-awareness has a more complex emotional context than in the early childhood phase.
-Elements can include self-image, self-concept, and self-consciousness among other traits that relate to Rochat's final level of self awareness, however self-awareness remains a distinct concept.
+Elements can include self-image, self-concept, and self-consciousness among other traits that relate to Rochat's final level of self-awareness, however self-awareness remains a distinct concept.

 Measurement

 There are two common methods used to measure how severe an individual's lack of self-awareness is.
 The Patient Competency Rating Scale (PCRS) evaluates self-awareness in patients who have endured a traumatic brain injury.
-PCRS is a 30-item self-report instrument which asks the subject to use a 5-point Likert scale to rate his or her degree of difficulty in a variety of tasks and functions.
+PCRS is a 30-item self-report instrument that asks the subject to use a 5-point Likert scale to rate his or her degree of difficulty in a variety of tasks and functions.
 Independently, relatives or significant others who know the patient well are also asked to rate the patient on each of the same behavioral items.
-The difference between the relatives' and patient's perceptions is considered an indirect measure of impaired self-awareness.
+The difference between the relatives' and the patient's perceptions is considered an indirect measure of impaired self-awareness.
 The limitations of this experiment rest on the answers of the relatives.
-Results of their answers can lead to a bias.
+The results of their answers can lead to bias.
 In addition, in terms of treatment effectiveness, this experimental method works better for individuals with moderate and severe traumatic brain injury, but less effectively for those with mild brain injury.
 This is because, although individuals with mild brain injury fall within the normal range in psychological test results, they may still experience cognitive difficulties.
 Therefore, these everyday difficulties are more apparent in subjective assessments and behavioral observations.
 These two limitations prompted a second method of testing a patient's self-awareness.
 Simply asking a patient why they are in the hospital or what is wrong with their body can give compelling answers as to what they see and are analyzing.